Real Madrid pile pressure on Barcelona despite seeing both sides of Sergio Ramos | Goal.com

 This is a team that can weather storms; get down and dirty when required, which is precisely what Madrid of last season – still drunk on their triple Champions League success – could not do.
 They lacked the guts and grit to fight; the desire to scrap and gnaw their way to crucial points.

+But as left-back Marcelo said afterwards of the current side, "These are the games we like, with the cold, knocks and kicks."

-Captain Sergio Ramos embodied that spirit against Alaves, for good and bad, though, with the skipper playing his usual Dr. Jekyll and Mr. Hyde role by opening the scoring but then giving away the equaliser.
+Captain Sergio Ramos embodied their fighting spirit against Alaves, for good and bad, though, with the skipper playing his usual Dr. Jekyll and Mr. Hyde role by opening the scoring but then giving away the equaliser.

 The first half was a flat affair, which was Alaves’s intention.
 The hosts sat back and were compact, proving hard for Madrid to pick holes in, while at the same time occasionally looking to hit the visitors on the break.